Warana Power Co-operative

-Warana Power Co-operative legally known as Shree Tatyasaheb Kore Warana Sahakari Navashkti Sanstha Ltd. Warananagar, is a cooperative organization generating electric power from non-conventional, natural clean energy resources, such as hydro and biomass through the co-operative sector.
+Warana Power Co-operative, legally known as Shree Tatyasaheb Kore Warana Sahakari Navashkti Sanstha Ltd. Warananagar, is a cooperative organization generating electric power from non-conventional, natural clean energy resources, such as hydro and biomass through the co-operative sector.
 These members are other co-operative organizations of Warana Group.
 They have also proposed to generate electric energy from wind, solar, tidal and geothermal, and later from other conventional energy resources.

 Warana Group

 Warana Group (Warana Nagar) is situated on the banks of the Warana River, and lies in a green valley about 35 km from the city of Kolhapur, and about 400 km from Mumbai.
 The transformation of Warana from a barren to its current prosperous and fertile region began with the setting up of a cooperative sugar factory near the village of Kodoli in 1959.
 The Warana Power Co-operative idea of generating energy through co-operative organization was grown in the mind of Vinay Kore; and in January 2005, Warana Power Co-operative had been established.
-To start, Warana Power Co-operative took up 6 small hydro power projects form the state government of Maharashtra under the BOT (build–operate–transfer) policy.
+To start, Warana Power Co-operative took up 6 small hydropower projects form the state government of Maharashtra under the BOT (build–operate–transfer) policy.

-Hydro power projects
+Hydropower projects

-The hydro power projects, all located in Kolhapur district, Maharashtra, India, are as follows:
+The hydropower projects, all located in Kolhapur district, Maharashtra, India, are as follows: